maddog19527/maddog19527/README.md

 -B.A., University of Michigan; History, Creative Writing and Literature (2017)

--M.Ed, Bank Street College of Education (2022)
+-M.Ed, Bank Street College of Education, Childhood Education, Grades 1-6 (2022)

 -I have spent the past 7 years as a middle school STEM and Robotics Teacher in the Bronx, New York, working with underserved populations.